imnizam/imnizam.github.io/_posts/2025-04-15-Istio-multicluster.md

 categories: [Kubernetes, Istio]
 tags: [istio, service-mesh]
 layout: post
-description: "A comprehensive guide to help you migrate your Istio deployment from a single-cluster to a robust multi-cluster service mesh architecture."
 ---

 Istio has emerged as one of the most powerful service mesh platforms for managing microservices at scale.
 Initially, many organizations deploy Istio in a single-cluster setup.
 However, as teams grow and infrastructure scales across regions or availability zones, migrating to a multi-cluster mesh becomes necessary.